Sha-Lab/FEAT/README.md

 - `lr_scheduler`: The scheduler to set the learning rate (`step`, `multistep`, or `cosine`), default to `step`

 - `step_size`: The step scheduler to decrease the learning rate.
-Set it to a single value if choose the `step` scheduler, and provide multiple values when choose the `multistep` scheduler.
+Set it to a single value if choose the `step` scheduler and provide multiple values when choosing the `multistep` scheduler.
 Default to `20`

 - `gamma`: Learning rate ratio for `step` or `multistep` scheduler, default to `0.2`